Paramahir/HydroWise/README.md

-# HydroGenius
+# HydroWise

-HydroGenius is a Green Hydrogen Calculator application built with Python and Tkinter.
+HydroWise is a Green Hydrogen Calculator application built with Python and Tkinter.
 It helps users estimate the amount of green hydrogen required for a specific task based on the energy input and predicted efficiency.

 ## Features